-Fast forward to high school when skateboarding replaced bike riding and my infatuation with brands blossomed.
-Classroom doodles were detailed recreations of skateboard brands, ski logos and slalom courses.
+Fast forward to high school when my infatuation with brands really blossomed.
+Classroom doodles were detailed recreations of skateboard brands and ski industry logos.
 I could draw perfect replicas of the iconic Rossignol R as well as the Sims logo, G & S, Nordica, Marker and Sun Valley.

-In Graphic Arts class I channeled that interest quite successfully.
-I created logos for imaginary brands, silk screened T shirts, learned how to set type, ran a letterpress, worked in the dark room developing my own photos and operated an offset press.
+In graphic arts class I channeled that interest quite successfully.
+I created logos for imaginary companies, silk screened T shirts, ran a letterpress, worked in the dark room developing my own photos and learned to operate an offset press.

-I can honestly say I learned a trade.
-In fact, I printed up a resume, walked into a local print shop and got my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car (Volkswagen Rabbit.)
+I can honestly say I quickly learned a trade.
+In fact, at the age of 15 I printed up a resume, walked into a local print shop and landed my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car.

 But I loved it.

-The big, hand-fed letterpresses were similar to what we had at school, but the type collection was dramatically larger… Row after row of font drawers, each one full of backward letters and punctuation marks just waiting to be painstakingly hand set and magically transformed into wedding invitations, event flyers or business cards.
+The big, hand-fed letterpresses were similar to what we had at school, but the type collection was dramatically larger… Row after row of font drawers, each one full of backward letters and punctuation marks just waiting to be magically transformed into wedding invitations, event flyers or business cards.

 2. All the glamour’s on the front-end — in the planning, writing and design of those promotional materials.
 Not on the back end in production.

-So I took all the advertising, writing and design classes I could.
+So in college I took all the advertising, writing and marketing classes I could.
 Then I took my Journalism degree and dove into a career in advertising.

-I wanted something that would convey my USP, which is an unusual combination of creative wordsmithing and insightful strategic planning.
+I wanted something that would convey my USP at the time, which was an unusual combination of creative wordsmithing and insightful strategic planning.
 The work had to be creative, but also undeniably effective.
 So this name and tagline came pretty easily:

 AdWords.
 What to say, and how to say it.